Caps Lock: SGCAPS

+SGCAPS is named after the first keyboard layout to use this feature.
+(Swiss German CAPS Lock).

 Placement

 Since its inception, the IBM PC keyboard had a Caps Lock.
 In the first version for PC/XT, Caps Lock was located to the bottom right of the letter keys area.
-However, subsequent models switched the places of the Caps Lock key and the Control key.
+Subsequent models switched the places of the Caps Lock key and the Control key.
 As such, Caps Lock has since been placed on left edge of the keyboard, above the Shift key and below the Tab key, next to letter A. This layout has become the de facto popular standard.

-The keyboards of some early computer terminals, including the Teletype Model 33 ASR and Lear-Siegler ADM-3A, the Apple II and a few Apple Keyboard models retained the Control key where PC/XT first had it; Caps Lock was either absent on these devices or was placed elsewhere.
+The keyboards of some early computer terminals, including the Teletype Model 33 ASR and Lear-Siegler ADM-3A, the Apple II, and a few Apple Keyboard models retained the Control key where PC/XT first had it; Caps Lock was either absent on these devices or was placed elsewhere.
 This layout was preserved for later workstation systems and is often associated with Unix workstations.
 Keyboards from Sun Microsystems came in two layouts; "Unix" and "PC-style", with the Unix layout having the traditional placing of the Control key and other keys.
 The Amiga computers all had both the Control key and Caps Lock key in this spot at half the width.

 Some users of keyboards with Caps Lock on the left remap the keys to exchange Control and Caps Lock, finding the traditional location more ergonomic for using programs benefiting from use of the Control key.
 Keyboard layout preferences specifically to address this need are available in some operating systems.
 Some keyboards even provide a switch on the bottom to logically swap the two keys in hardware.

 The Happy Hacking Keyboard and the keyboards produced for OLPC XO computers also have the Control key in this location, while not including a Caps Lock.
 Beginning with the Google Cr-48, Chromebooks have omitted Caps Lock in favor of either a Search button or an "Everything Button".
-However, holding down Alt and pressing the Everything Button enables Caps Lock, which is enabled until Shift is pressed.
+Holding down Alt and pressing the Everything Button enables Caps Lock, which is enabled until Shift is pressed.

-International Caps Lock Day
+Observances

-June 28 and October 22 are semiannually observed as International Caps Lock Day as a parody holiday created in October 2000 by Derek Arnold, a user on Metafilter.
+June 28 and October 22 are semiannually observed as International Caps Lock Day as a parody holiday created in October 2000 by Derek Arnold, a user on MetaFilter.
 The second observation on June 28 was added by Arnold in memory of American pitchman Billy Mays.